michaelguren/Claude-test/README/README.md

 - Supports multiple AWS accounts for different environments (DEV, STAGING, PROD)
 - Environment-specific Cognito User Pools and Client IDs are configured at deployment time
 - Frontend automatically detects current environment based on URL and uses appropriate authentication settings

----

-See [README-ARCHITECTURE.md](README-ARCHITECTURE.md) for our broader architectural principles and decisions that apply across projects.